-- A flue fire with resulting damage may occur if the appliance is not installed, operated and maintained as per this booklet. - Never place combustible materials such as wood, paper or furniture near the appliance. - This appliance is designed to burn dry wood.
+- A flue fire with resulting damage may occur if this appliance is not installed, operated and maintained as per this booklet. - Never place combustible material such as wood, paper or furniture near the appliance. - This appliance is designed to burn dry wood.
 Do not burn rubbish, driftwood, flammable liquids or any substance containing salts or corrosives. - This appliance must not be installed and operated in an area where kerosene, petrol, paint thinner or other flammable liquid is used or stored. - The flue system must be inspected and cleaned annually or sooner if required.
-Failure to do so could result in an excessive buildup of creosote which may result in a flue fire which may damage the flue or cause damage to your home. - The surface of the appliance becomes hot during operation.
+Failure to do so could result in an excessive build up of creosote which may result in a flue fire which may damage the flue or cause damage to your home. - The surface of the appliance becomes hot during operation.
 Do not touch the surface of this appliance.
-Keep children away from this appliance during operation.
-Do not allow anyone to operate this appliance who is not familiar with this instruction booklet.
+Keep children away from the appliance during operation.
+Do not allow anyone to operate this appliance who is not familiar with the instructions in this booklet.